Vermont B Project

-Over the last 11 years, many girls have taken part in a Little Bellas program, whether it was a camp, weekly program, or weekly ride.
+Since Little Bellas started, many girls have taken part, whether it was a camp, weekly program, or weekly ride.
 Many girls have spent numerous year taking part in Little Bellas and have grown with the program, spending a fair amount of those years with us.
-This presented a unique problem as girls started to "age out" of Little Bellas.
+This presented a unique situation where girls started to "age out" of Little Bellas.
 They weren't ready to go and we weren't ready to say good bye yet.
 Thus was born, B Project.

 This program meets 2 days a week, with one session presenting an activity the women may be familiar such as mountain biking.
 The challenge comes with varied terrain, longer duration rides, and trails they may or may not be familiar with.
 The second session will dabble in more adventurous activities, either combined with mountain biking or not.
 These are activities they might not be as familiar with, of much longer duration to challenge both their minds and bodies.
 The objective is to mix it up, keep them guessing, and allow them to adapt to the task set before them.

-All these different activities will help prepare and build them toward a season finale goal, which will be made known to them upon arriving for their first session because surprises are fun!
-The goal through the whole experience: help them realize with the right skills, confidence, and mindset there are no limits.
+All these different activities will help prepare and build them toward a season finale goal, which will be revealed upon registration!
+Regardless of this goal, the overall goal through the whole experience is to help them realize with the right skills, confidence, and mindset there are no limits.
 To promote them to seek out their own adventures and gain skills, both physically and mentally, to go confidently towards achieving their goals as they continue on the journey in life.